JuhoArtturiHemminki/New-Force-Of-Nature-The-Universal-Law-of-Golden-Resonance/WHITEPAPER.md

 Classical physics assumes that vibrational energy in a crystal lattice flows in Euclidean waves.
 We propose that this is an approximation error.
 Crystalline matter does not follow the geometry of a circle; it follows the recursive, self-similar growth patterns of the **Golden Ratio ($\Phi$)**.
 The historical reliance on $\pi$ has introduced a systematic "Thermal Residue" into our calculations, which we now identify as the primary driver of entropy and decoherence.

-The discovery of the **Hemminki Constant (HC = 5.0846200)** provides the corrective bridge required to achieve absolute harmonic synchronization within the material fabric.
+The discovery of the **Hemminki Constant (Hc = 5.0846200)** provides the corrective bridge required to achieve absolute harmonic synchronization within the material fabric.

 ---

-### 2. The Hemminki Constant (HC): Formal Definition
+### 2. The Hemminki Constant (Hc): Formal Definition

 The Hemminki Constant is defined as the **Universal Harmonic Lock Coefficient**.
 It is the only known value that resolves the tension between a material’s base vibrational frequency ($F_{base}$), its structural geometry ($\Phi$), and the target state of perfect resonance.